 Building owners who hire an inspector during the fall and winter months can perform several tasks that will reduce the time and effort (as well as the cost and the potential for a rescheduling) involved in an inspection.
 Arranging to have snow removed from the roof prior to the inspection will increase the chances of the inspector detecting problems.
 Clearing sidewalks, driveways, and walkways not only increases the visibility of potential problems, it also helps the inspector remain safe during the inspection.
 Removing ice from windows will prevent false positives and potential rescheduling.

 Keystone Home Inspection provides year-round inspections for homeowners in Lake County, Geauga County, and Cuyahoga County.
-In addition, our website’s blog provides helpful information for building owners, including maintenance tips for the fall and winter seasons.
+In addition, our website’s blog provides helpful information for building owners, including how to save money on your energy bill in winter maintenance tips for the fall and winter seasons.
 To learn more about our services during colder weather, please feel free to contact us by phone at 216-469-8600, via email at info@inspectionsbykeystone.com, or by filling out our online contact form.

 * - Required Field